yanivyacoby/yanivyacoby.github.io/_pages/about.md

 # Landing cover: drop the navbar and let the WebGL scene fill the viewport.
 hide_nav: true
 full_bleed: true
-tagline: Machine learning researcher &amp; musician
+greeting: Hey!
+I'm Yaniv.
+tagline: I'm an interdisciplinary researcher and educator, working in ML/AI for mental health.

 profile:
   align: left
   image: prof_pic.png

 news: false # includes a list of news items
 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: false # includes social icons at the bottom of the page
 ---

 I'm an **interdisciplinary researcher and educator** developing machine learning and AI methods for **suicide research and prevention**.
 My work sits at the intersection of **ML methodology, human-computer interaction, and clinical psychology**—building models transparent and trustworthy enough for use in **safety-critical settings**.